 There is always something to learn.
 In the end there really is no such thing as a literate, done person; we are lifelong learners.
-Einstein once said and I considerer his quote the metric for one who is learning, "He who can no longer pause to wonder and stand rapt in awe, is as good as dead; his eyes are closed."
+Einstein once said and I consider his quote the metric for one who is learning, "He who can no longer pause to wonclosed."